 A-

 As at December 31, 2016 As at December 31, 2015 (restated)

-Cash and cash equivalents 441 1,274
+Cash and cash equivalents 473 1,551

-Total 441 1,274
+Total 473 1,551

-As at December 31, 2016 and 2015 the Fund had neither past due financial assets, nor individually impaired assets.
+As of December 31, 2016 and 2015 the Fund had neither past due financial assets, nor individually impaired assets.

 Counterparty credit risk is managed through the internally developed system of counterparty limits.
 The counterparty limits are established by the Investment Manager.
-Adherence to those limits is monitored by the Investment Manager.
+Adherence to those limits is monitored by the Investment Manager on a daily basis.